-Nature Walks (300m - 3km) * Toilets * Picnic Benches * No Pets * Free Entry to National Park
+Nature Walks (300m - 3km) * Toilets * Picnic Benches * Dogs Allowed (On The Lead)

-On a not so lazy Sunday morning, hubby, the kids and I made the short drive out to Lesmurdie Falls located in the the Lesmurdie Falls National Park.
+On a not so lazy Sunday morning, hubby, the kids and I made the short drive out to Lesmurdie Falls located in the the Mundy Regional Park.
 I felt as if I was in the Karri Forests of the southwest, but alas, I was still in the 'burbs of Perth, only a 20 minute drive from the city centre.

 There are two car parks to access the falls from, one at the top and one at the base of the falls, both accessible off Falls road.
 We parked at the top carpark as we were completely oblivious to the fact there was another carpark further down the road.
 If you have little kids or you are not up for the uphill hike to the falls, I would recommend to park at the top carpark.
 The carpark was about half full when we arrived at 10am, but was near capacity when we left around midday.